 Three Beats

-Tell the story. · Tie the halves. · File once.
+Tell the story.·Tie the halves.·Application once.
 Clear.

-Bring the wallet, not the questions
+Bring the wallet, not the worry

 Begin Your Sovereignty.